 Eat-Stop-Eat is the work of Brad Pilon.
 A great deal of the research into intermittent fasting was done with a similar 24h format.
 In a way, this method has paved the way for others with initial and promising summary of the research.

 - 24h Fasting, once or twice a week.
-Essentially, stop eating after dinner (say 8:00pm) one day, and skip all food until the next dinner (at 8pm the following day).
+Stop eating after dinner (say 8:00pm) one day, and skip all food until the next dinner (at 8pm the following day).

-- Water, Coffee, Tea and non-alcoholic drinks are allowed but no solid food.
-Those drinks are allowed as long as they are raw (i.e. with nothing added, no milk, no cream, not even sugar)
+- Water, Coffee, Tea and non-alcoholic drinks are ok but no solid food.
+You can have those drinks as long as they are raw (i.e. with nothing added, no milk, no cream, not even sugar).

 - The plan permits artificially sweetened drinks.